4.3. Change of Basis#

 Suppose \(\mc{B}, \mc{C}\) and \(\mc{D}\) are three bases of \(\R^n\).
 What is the relation between the change-of-coordinates matrices \( P_{\mc{B}\leftarrow\mc{C}}, \quad P_{\mc{B}\leftarrow\mc{D}} \quad \text{and} \quad P_{\mc{C}\leftarrow\mc{D}}\)?

-With the chosen notation for the change-of-coordinates matrix, the transformation formula for the matrices of a linear transformation with respect to different bases becomes very natural.
+With the chosen notation for the change-of-coordinates matrix, the transformation formula for the matrices of a linear transformation with respect to different bases becomes very natural as well.
 As is stated in the next theorem.

 Theorem 4.3.1